 Rhonda Sherman, Horticultural Science Extension Specialist, traveled to Guyana South America through the sponsorship of Partners of the Americas and the Farmer to Farmer Program participating in the Guyana Horticulture Project from March 2 – 16, 2013 Guyana Times article.

-Sponsoring Organization Information: Founded in 1964, Partners of the Americas links U.S. states with Latin American and Caribbean countries in partnerships that use the energy and skills of citizen volunteers, their institutions and communities to address shared concerns of social, economic and cultural development.
-Its work covers areas as diverse as emergency preparedness, agriculture, cultural and educational exchange, domestic violence and local government strengthening.
-Partners is a private, nonprofit, non-partisan organization with international offices in Washington, D.C.
+Sponsoring Organization Information: Founded in 1964, Partners of the Americas links U.S. states with Latin American and Caribbean countries in partnerships that use the energy and skills of citizen volunteers, their institutions, and communities to address shared concerns of social, economic, and cultural development.
+Its work covers areas as diverse as emergency preparedness, agriculture, cultural and educational exchange, domestic violence, and local government strengthening.
+Partners of the Americas is a private, nonprofit, non-partisan organization with international offices in Washington, D.C.
 Find additional program information at www.partners.net